-Under the proposed Safe Food for Canadians Regulations (Canada Gazette-Part 1, January 20, 2017) a DRC membership will be a regulatory requirement for Canadian firms who buy, sell, import or export fresh fruits and vegetables.
+Under the Safe Food for Canadians Regulations a DRC membership is a regulatory requirement for Canadian firms who buy, sell, import or export fresh fruits and vegetables.

 6. I am located outside of Canada.
 Why should I become a DRC member?